change-hi/change-hi.github.io/morea/data-wrangling-2/experience-real-example-cleanup.md

   dtype='object')
   </pre>

-  The last entry in the `Series` is our 'blank' column i.e. `' '`.
+  The last entry in the <code>Series</code> is our 'blank' column i.e. `' '`.
 We add this as the only entry to our drop method and get the following code bit.

   <pre>
   pd.read_csv("./data/hot_dogs_data.csv", nrows=5, na_values=-9).drop(columns=[" "], axis=1)